jentranxd/ChemGen_Abau/README.md

 Initial sequencing data counting and QC

 ### Fitness data and graphs:
-Descriptions and visualizations of fitness data (e.g., chemical response graphs, heatmaps)
+Descriptions and visualizations of fitness data, CG scores, etc. (e.g., chemical response graphs, heatmaps)

+### Conservation analyses
 All conservation/evolutionary analyses were done in collaboration with the Ebersberger lab at Goethe University Frankfurt. https://github.com/BIONF